-CHOICES knowledgeable staff has over 30 years training in recognizing and treating sexually transmitted diseases (STDs).
-If you think you have been exposed to an STD or are experiencing the symptoms of an STD, call (718) 729-2273 to make an appointment for testing, treatment, and counseling on how to make responsible decisions regarding your sexual health.
+CHOICES knowledgeable staff has over 30 years training in recognizing and treating Sexually Transmitted Infections (STIs).
+If you think you have been exposed to an STI or are experiencing the symptoms of an STI, call (718) 729-2273 to make an appointment for testing, treatment, and counseling on how to make responsible decisions regarding your sexual health.

 CHOICES also offers compassionate, informed and up-to-date HIV/AIDS testing and treatment.

-If you feel that you may have been exposed to HIV/AIDS or an STD, it is important to remember that you can still transmit HIV/AIDS or STDs to others via sexual intercourse and needle sharing even if you are not currently experiencing any symptoms.
+If you feel that you may have been exposed to HIV/AIDS or an STI, it is important to remember that you can still transmit HIV/AIDS or STIs to others via sexual intercourse and needle sharing even if you are not currently experiencing any symptoms.

 Most methods of birth control DO NOT PROVIDE PROTECTION against HIV/AIDS or sexually transmitted diseases.
-Only properly used LATEX condoms and barriers provide protection against HIV/AIDS and STDs.
+Only properly used LATEX condoms and barriers provide protection against HIV/AIDS and STIs.

 Possible signs: about 12-10 days after infection, you may notice discharge from the penis, vagina or rectum; painful or difficult urination; in women, abdominal pain, bleeding between periods.

 Possible results: damage to joints, heart, brain; in women, pelvic inflammatory disease (PID) causing problems with pregnancy; infertility.

 Treatments: Cured with antibiotics, but damage can be permanent.

 Possible signs: About 2-6 weeks after infection, painless sore(s) on or near genitals, anus, or mouth; goes away.
 About 3-6 weeks after sore appears, you may experience a rash on hands, feet or other body parts; may come and go over 1-2 years.

 Possible results: damage to heart, blindness, insanity, death.